Santibouvet/SantiBouvet/README.md

 🎓 &nbsp;I'm currently studying Information Technology Engineering at the University of Buenos Aires (4th year).\
 ⚽ I practice futsal competitively.\
 ✍️ &nbsp;In my free time, I like reading and working on my personal growth.\
 ✉️ &nbsp;You can shoot me an email at santinobouvet@gmail.com!
-I'll try to respond as soon as I can
+I'll try to respond as soon as posible.
 </div>

 <br />